The A-Cloud

 Mothers and Sons

-In 2015, I worked on a postcard of “Mary with the Child Jesus” every day in my own way.
-In the end, there were 365 collages about motherhood, childhood and memory.
+In 2015, I worked on a postcard from my collection every day – most of them with the motif “Mary with the baby Jesus”, the archetype of all mother-son relationships.
+In the end there were 365 collages about motherhood and childhood.

-This was an annual project initiated by Antje Fischer, realised together with Antje Fischer and Marlies Achermann-Gisinger.
-All the works of this project with more than 1000 postcards were presented to the public in the joint exhibition “Point of Opinion” in Münsingen.
+This was an annual project initiated by Antje Fischer, realised together with her and Marlies Achermann-Gisinger.
+All the works of this project with more than 1000 postcards were presented to the public in the joint exhibition Ansichtssache (Point of View) in Münsingen.

 Evidence